HomeGymAdvice.comUpdated April 2026

 Resistance bands (£15-30): Add variable resistance to dumbbell work, assist pull-ups, and provide warm-up options.
 A set of 5 bands covers light to heavy.

-Gym mat (£20-40): Protects your floor, deadens noise for anyone below you, and provides a comfortable surface for floor exercises.
+Gym mat (£20-40): Protects your floor, deadens noise for anyone below you, and gives you a comfortable surface for floor exercises.
 Get the thickest you can afford if you're on a first floor.

 Pull-up bar (£20-40): Doorframe pull-up bars are cheap and effective.
 They work your back, biceps, and core.
 The Mirafit doorway bar is solid and doesn't damage frames.